Colorful collage of quick talent show performance ideas including singing, magic tricks, and dancing

 • Compliance Score: Did the act stay within 60 seconds?

-• Novelty Score: How surprising or original?
+• Novelty Score: How surprising or original was it?

-Measuring the Impact of Quick Performances
+Evaluating the Effect of Quick Acts

 Participation Rate

-Qualitative Feedback and Energy Scores
+Feedback and Energy Levels

-2. How high was the team's energy level (1-5 scale)?
+2. How would you rate the team's energy (1-5 scale)?

 How to Judge and Recognize Talent in One-Minute Performances